The Department of Health and Aged Care (the ‘Department’) is responsible for My Aged Care on behalf of the Australian Government.

 - the My Aged Care website – myagedcare.gov.au (the ‘Website’);

 - other government agencies, including Services Australia and NSW Department of Customer Service (NSW Customer Service) – (‘other government agencies’).

 The Department is committed to protecting your privacy in accordance with the Commonwealth Privacy Act 1988 including the thirteen Australian Privacy Principles (APPs) contained in that Act.

-We may collect your name, address, date of birth, gender, some medical history, information about your illnesses, symptoms, disabilities, your ethnic background and sexual practice (if relevant to your health or provision of the Services) and any other information required in order for us to provide you with:
+Personal information collected may include your name, address, date of birth, gender, email address, phone number, some medical history, information about your illnesses, symptoms, disabilities, your ethnic background and sexual practice (if relevant to your health or provision of the services) and any other information required in order for us to provide you with: